danna1232/linearR/README.md

 This is a read me.
 A very stupid one.
-If you do end up open one, I am not sure what that means.
+If you do end up open this read me, I am not sure what that means.

 ## Part Two
 Not sure what to write.